 Find, coordinate and preview these colors and more with ColorSmart by BEHR®.

-love how our new media console fits our space perfectly while also adding some much needed storage.
+We love how our new media console fits our space perfectly while also adding some much-needed storage.
 All of this from a couple pieces of wood, a few hours work, and some paint!

 Jenna LaFevor is a mover, a shaker, and freak flag flyer.
 She loves pearls with t-shirts, Conway Twitty, a good accent wall and 80’s rock.
 She’s never met a leopard print she didn’t like and always prefers to go bold or go home.